Annular solar eclipses explained

 - and the observer is located in the path of the Moon's antumbra.

-The Moon's orbit and lunar nodes
+The Moon's orbit & solar eclipses

 The Earth revolves around the Sun, and the Moon circles the Earth.
 During New Moon, the Moon passes roughly between Earth and Sun.
 However, in most cases the three celestial bodies do not form a straight line, so the Sun is not eclipsed.